Comix Zone: Ports and re-releases

-The Game Boy Advance port of the game (right) alters the game’s graphical assets to accommodate for the system's smaller screen size.
+The Game Boy Advance port of the game (right) alters the game's graphical assets to accommodate for the system's smaller screen size.

 A port of the game for Windows 3.1, making use of the WinG graphics API, was released by Sega PC in North America in November 1995 and in Europe in March 1996.
 The port, released when Microsoft was promoting Windows 95 as a legitimate game platform, is largely identical to the Genesis version, though it features a MIDI rendition of the soundtrack.
 A Game Boy Advance (GBA) port, developed by Virtucraft, was exclusively released in Europe in limited quantities on September 11, 2002.
-Because of the GBA’s smaller screen size, much of the game’s assets had to be altered to accommodate for the smaller screen size.
+Because of the GBA's smaller screen size, much of the game's assets had to be altered to accommodate for the smaller screen size.
 GamesTM wrote that its reduced screen size "lessened the illusion of being inside a comic and made the game feel more like your traditional beat-'em-up."

 Comix Zone has been re-released various times as part of game compilations.
 The Japanese version of Sonic Mega Collection (2002), a GameCube compilation of the Genesis Sonic games, includes Comix Zone as an unlockable game.
 Yojiro Ogawa, Sonic Team's head designer, was a "huge fan" of Comix Zone and pushed for its inclusion.
 Internationally, it was included in the expanded PlayStation 2 (PS2) and Xbox version, Sonic Mega Collection Plus.
 Other compilations featuring Comix Zone include Sega Smash Pack 2 (2000) for Windows, Sega Genesis Collection (2005) for the PS2 and PlayStation Portable; Sonic's Ultimate Genesis Collection (2009) for the PlayStation 3 (PS3) and Xbox 360; and Sega Genesis Classics (2018) for Linux, macOS, Nintendo Switch, PlayStation 4, and Xbox One.
-Additionally, the game has been emulated for download for the Wii via the Virtual Console (2007), the Xbox 360 via Xbox Live Arcade (2009), Windows via Steam (2010), the PS3 via PlayStation Store (2011), Android and iOS as part of the Sega Forever service (2017), and the Nintendo Switch for Nintendo Switch Online + Expansion Pack subscribers (2022).
+Additionally, the game has been emulated for download for the Wii via the Virtual Console (2007), the Xbox 360 via Xbox Live Arcade (2009), Windows via Steam (2010), the PS3 via PlayStation Store (2011), Android and iOS as part of the Sega Forever service (2017), and the Nintendo Switch via the Nintendo Classics service (2022).
 The Xbox 360 and PS3 releases were branded as part of the Sega Vintage Collection line.
 The game also comes preinstalled on the Sega Genesis Mini, a dedicated console that can play select Genesis games that was released in 2019.